 The dentist then removes any nerve tissue that has decayed and any debris present, using root canal files to accomplish this.
-A series of files must be used to scrub and scrape the sides of the canal, with each file being larger in diameter.
-A sodium hypochlorite solution or water will be used at various times throughout the process to remove any debris.
-Once all debris has been removed and the canals are clean, the tooth must be sealed.
+A series of files must be used to scrub and scrape the sides of the canal, with each file being more substantial in diameter.
+A sodium hypochlorite solution or water will be applied at various times throughout the process to remove any debris.
+Once all debris has been removed, and the canals are clean, the tooth must be sealed.
 This may take place immediately, or the dentist may opt to wait a week to remove any infection.
 If this is the case, medication will often be placed into the tooth to remove it.
 In cases where the tooth isn’t sealed immediately, a temporary filling will be used to prevent contaminants from entering the tooth.

 When the time comes to fill the tooth, gutta-percha is placed in the root canal.
 Gutta-percha is a rubber compound and sealer paste that fills the canals, and a filling is used to cover the hole used to access the tooth.
-In many cases, further restorative work, such as a crown or crown and post will be necessary.
+In many cases, further restorative work, such as a crown or crown and post, will be necessary.
 The dentist determines what needs to be done to protect the tooth and prevent further issues while restoring full function to the tooth.
-There is little, if any pain, associated with a root canal, and many patients find the relief they obtain from any pain they were experiencing is much greater than any discomfort they endure.
+There is little, if any pain, associated with a root canal, and many patients find the relief they obtain from any pain they were experiencing is much higher than any discomfort they endure.

-Individuals with a badly decayed or infected tooth have options when it comes to correcting the issue.
+Individuals with a severely decayed or infected tooth have options when it comes to correcting the issue.
 Some opt to have the tooth pulled, leaving a gap behind, others prefer to remove the tooth and replace it with a dental implant, and some opt for a root canal.
-Call us today, and we’ll help you determine which option is right for your particular situation and the particular tooth.
+Call us today, and we’ll help you determine which option is right for your particular situation and the specific tooth.
 We want to provide you with a smile you love and teeth that contribute to your overall health.
 For this reason, we need to evaluate each tooth individually to create a treatment plan that works for you both in the short and long run.